Universe-2025-SEC1364W-Templates/workshop-guide/section2-rolling-out-guardrails.md

 ### Step 2 - Confirm the results on a sample repository

-After applying the configurations, open any repository and check that the security features are now active.
+After applying the configurations, open the **mona-gallery** repository and check that the security features are now active.

 1. Go to the repository's main page and click **Security**.
 You should see *Dependabot*, *Secret scanning* and *Code scanning* listed under **Vulnerability alerts**.
 2. Click **Dependabot** and verify there are alerts (if any).
 You can filter the alerts and click an individual alert to view details.
 From the alert page you can create a security update pull request to fix a vulnerable dependency or dismiss the alert with a reason.